aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/barcode-in-xml/_index.md

 ---
-title: Working with Barcode Generation State in XML with C#
+title: Exporting and Importing Barcode Generation State via XML in C#
 linktitle: Working with Barcode Generation State in XML
 type: docs
 description: This article explains how to import and export barcode the generation state to the XML format with C# API or Library."